AngElo Schuurmans

 City-led operations in this field are new and Oss has recently become the first municipality in the Netherlands to be awarded with a multi-year reception and resettlement agreement.

 Curious to learn more?
 I would love to share my vision and experience with you!
-This can happen with a casual chat, in a formal advisory role, with a group presentation, motivational talk, or something more tailored to your needs.
+This can happen via an informal chat, in a formal advisory role, with a group presentation, motivational talk, or something tailored to your professional needs.

 Let’s build resilient, open and harmonious communities together! 🫶🏼